 As technology continually improves and innovators are constantly developing new approaches to facilities management, you may want to think about reshaping the ways you manage space.
-This may require using new software, rethinking your office layout or redoing your budget to reflect different priorities.
+This may require using new facility management software, rethinking your office layout or redoing your budget to reflect different priorities.

 Before you can undertake any large-scale facilities management projects, the first thing you have to do is brainstorm.
 Coming up with ideas can be a difficult process - you have to first find a source of inspiration, then fully gather your thoughts, then gradually trim down to only your most promising ideas.